2023 Solar Incentives Guide for New Britain, CT - Tax Credits & Rebates

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-To fully understand how the new Clean Energy Credit might apply to you, reach out to your local New Britain solar installation expert.
+The easiest way to fully understand how the new Clean Energy Credit will apply to you is to reach out to your local New Britain solar panel installers with your questions.

 State & Local Solar Incentives